joemasilotti/turbolinks/README.md

 }
 ```

 ## Reloading When Assets Change

-Turbolinks can track asset elements in `<head>` from one page to the next and automatically issue a full reload if any of the URLs have changed.
+Turbolinks can track the URLs of asset elements in `<head>` from one page to the next, and automatically issue a full reload if they change.
 This ensures that users always have the latest versions of your application’s scripts and styles.

-Denote tracked assets with `data-turbolinks-track=reload` and include a value in each asset’s URL to indicate its revision.
-This could be a version number, a last-modified timestamp, or a digest of the asset’s contents, as in the following example.
+Annotate asset elements with `data-turbolinks-track=reload` and include a version identifier in your asset URLs.
+The identifier could be a number, a last-modified timestamp, or better, a digest of the asset's contents as in the following example.

 ```html
 <head>